MokaStudio/MosketchForMaya/README.md

 Now, if you move your character in [Mosketch&trade;](https://www.mokastudio.com), it should also move inside Maya.

 ## [Mosketch&trade;](https://www.mokastudio.com)
-[Mosketch&trade;](https://www.mokastudio.com) enables the artist to instantly animate any 3D characters - a humanoid, a dog, a dragon, a  tree, anything - simply by sketching or dragging its joints.
+[Mosketch&trade;](https://www.mokastudio.com) enables the artists to instantly animate any 3D characters - a humanoid, a dog, a dragon, a  tree, anything - simply by sketching or dragging its joints.
-Thanks to [Mosketch&trade;](https://www.mokastudio.com), artists can now create 3D animations in an easy, fast, and intuitive way.
+Thanks to [Mosketch&trade;](https://www.mokastudio.com), the artists can now create 3D animations in an easy, fast, and intuitive way.

 [![Mosketch Demo](https://user-images.githubusercontent.com/7549728/28310538-137f0656-6bad-11e7-826a-7b971637dbf5.png)](https://player.vimeo.com/video/205231700?autoplay=1)
 <p align="center">